Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 Reza Mohtashami KC is a partner and Farouk El-Hosseny is a senior associate at Three Crowns LLP, and Romilly Holland is a senior associate at McDermott Will & Emery UK LLP.

-Civil and common law intertwine in a myriad of international instruments, including most notably the Vienna Convention on Contracts for the International Sale of Goods, which simply defines damages as consisting of ‘a sum equal to the loss, including loss of profit, suffered by the other party as a consequence of the breach’, nothing less, nothing more.
+Civil and common law intertwine in a myriad of international instruments, including most notably the Vienna Convention on Contracts for the International Sale of Goods, which simply defines damages as consisting of ‘a sum equal to the loss, including loss of profit, suffered by the other party as a consequence of the breach’.
 See United Nations Convention on Contracts for the International Sale of Goods, 1489 UNTS 3, Article 74.
 See also B Fauvarque-Causson, et al., European Contract Law (Sellier – European Law Publishers, 2006), 279, 311.

 Attorney General v.
 Blake, Jonathan Cape Ltd (Third Party) E.M.L.R.
 949, 962.